kahlil/flow-state/README.md

 > One Direction Data Stream

+This is basically a simple Redux entirely based on RxJS streams.
-A Redux-ish library to easily apply a unidirectional dataflow in your apps with RxJS.
+An easy way to introduce a stream-based unidirectional dataflow into your app.

 ## Install